Scrap My Car Purfleet RM19 – Free, Instant Price Quote

 Scrap my car Purfleet RM19

 In business since 1978

 We started trading back in 1978 just across the river Thames not far from Purfleet as a car and van scrapyard.
-Nowadays, we specialise in scrapping cars and vans but no longer sell car parts.
-However, we do still sell part-worn tyres and car batteries.
+Nowadays, we specialise in scrapping cars and vans and also sell car parts, as well as sell part-worn tyres and car batteries.

 We’re not a scrap car agency and we’re not middlemen, you deal with us directly.
 As such, we’re able to pay the best price for your scrap car or van in Purfleet RM19 Essex.
 Why not fill out the form at the top of the page and see for yourself?